 Materials and techniques used in Northwest Coast art works.
 The subtitle of each course gives the specific art form covered.
 Lab requirements vary.
 May be repeated for credit when content varies.

 ART S381 Advanced Northwest Coast Design

 Advanced study of Northwest Coast designs with an emphasis on both traditional and contemporary applications.
-Prerequisite: ART S281 (3 credits).
+Prerequisite: 3 credits ART S281.
 May be repeated for credit.

 ART \$382 Intermediate Northwest Coast Basketry